What Delta Owes You If They Damage Your Bag

 As long as the fragile items are identified to the airline before check-in, they will be held responsible for any damages.

-What if you didn’t take a picture of the bag beforehand?
+Will Delta reimburse you if you didn’t take a picture of the bag beforehand?

 A “before” photo is useful to have, but not absolutely necessary.
 You can still file a claim with Delta using their form.